decaporg/decap-cms/website/site/content/docs/architecture.md

 **EntryDraft:** Reused for each entry that is edited or created.
 It holds the entry's temporary data until it's persisted on the backend.

-**Medias:** Keeps references to all media files uploaded by the user during the current session.

 ## Selectors
 Selectors are functions defined within reducers used to compute derived data from the Redux store.
 The available selectors are: